Oh heyyyyyyy! How’s 2021 treating you so far? Like a sledgehammer to the head? Good, me too. Glad we’re on the same page.

 After a morning that begins with a confrontation and ends with Nathan’s body bleeding out on the kitchen floor, the two Caldwell wives will have to think fast—before sharing everything includes sharing a jail cell.

 My Fucking Thoughts: I’m not into sci-fi.
 I’m not into clones.
-I’m not into Sister Wives at this particular moment – but that could change.
+I’m not into Sister Wives at this particular moment – that could change.
 But, The Echo Wife has got some really interesting reviews floating around, so who cares what I like?
 This is about you and your 2021 TBR needs.
 If you want to clone yourself because you need some goddamn help with your house, your family and your marriage… girl, do ittttttttt.

 🔪A Caller’s Game by J.D.
 Barker